columbia-pilf/columbia-pilf.github.io/__HOW_TO_USE_THIS_THING.md

 ## How to use this prose.io thing.

 ### Editing a tab
 Click on the folder that says `_tabs.`
 This will open a folder.
 Every file in this folder is a tab.
+The files are in a special format called markdown---the editor will help you with this.

+## Saving your changes
 When you are done making changes, click on the "save" icon to the right.
 Then email richard.marmorstein@gmail.com to tell him to publish the changes.

+Probably, the save won't work the first time you try.

 ### How to make a new tab.
 Click 'create a new file'.
 Then, at the top of the file put something like